sku0x20/sku0x20.github.io/_posts/2022-06-06-test-method-name.md

 don't constrain yourself too much but also don't give yourself free hand too much, follow conventions but don't get bounded by them... and as always it' GOOD ENOUGH(for now)...

+eg.
+notifiesXYZ
+notifiesXYZOnABC
+doesNotNotifyXYZOnAB
+canIncreaseCount
+sendsPacket
+throwsExceptionOnABC
+throwsInvalidExceptionOnX
+notifiesIfABC
+incrementsCount
+getsData
+fetchesData

+there are multiple ways to write test method name. do not hesitate to add or remove words, esp like 'can', 'does', etc.